 Swimming in a confined space can make their life monotonous.
 If they have nothing to do to busy themselves with, they will soon suffer from stress, which can lead to them becoming ill.

 When you give them toys, it gives them a source to keep them occupied in something.
 They enjoy playing games and hiding with their fellow fish in the tank.
 It makes them lively and cheerful by stimulating their brain and mind.
-That, in return, rewards you with a well-balanced and full-of-life reef tank.

 Do Fish Get Bored?
 Do They Need Entertainment?